CherryArts Festival at Stanley 2017 – Artist Application

 You can submit up to 20 applications for this show.

-Building upon the great momentum from the first event, the 2016 CherryArts Festival at Stanley will take place September 16-18!
-This event is produced by the Cherry Creek Arts Festival and is a celebration of national art, local flavor and creative living at one Denver’s most anticipated, shopping and dining venue the Stanley Marketplace adjacent to the Stapleton community in Aurora.
+Stanley Marketplace is now open!
+Building upon the great momentum from the past two year’s and with the Marketplace now officially opened, the 2017 CherryArts Festival at Stanley will take place September 15-17!
+This event is produced by the Cherry Creek Arts Festival and is a celebration of national art and local flavor at one Denver’s most anticipated, shopping and dining venue the Stanley Marketplace adjacent to the Stapleton community in Aurora.

-This exciting new event met an unfulfilled demand for a high quality art experience, over 10,000 people responded!
-The 2016 event will feature 100 juried artist exhibitors and there will be an opening evening kick-off and the event will take place outdoors on the runway and in the indoor event facility throughout the weekend.
+The 2017 event will feature 100 juried artist exhibitors, the event will take place outdoors on the runway and in the indoor event facility throughout the weekend.

-Inspired by urban marketplaces across the US, including San Francisco’s Ferry Building, Seattle’s Melrose Market and New York’s Chelsea Market, the adaptive reuse development aims to become the new community centerpiece between Aurora and Denver’s Stapleton neighborhood opening July 2016.
+Inspired by urban marketplaces across the US, including San Francisco’s Ferry Building, Seattle’s Melrose Market and New York’s Chelsea Market, the adaptive reuse development aims to become the new community centerpiece between Aurora and Denver’s Stapleton neighborhood opened January 2017.
 The surrounding Stapleton neighborhood is comprised of the 10th best selling master-planned community in the United States.
 The community sits on over 4,100 acres and houses over 19,000 residents.